 Beth Hardy is the Vice President for Strategy & Stakeholder Relations with the International CCS Knowledge Centre.
 She leads the Knowledge Centre’s considerations of policies and regulations that foster CCS and focuses on helping to link CCS knowledge with other countries to reduce locked-in investments and to collaboratively support the goals of the Paris Agreement.
 Prior to joining the Knowledge Centre, Hardy worked as legal counsel for the provincial Crown utility.
 She was the Acting Director of Climate Change with the Government of Saskatchewan.

-Richard MacIntosh is an International Representative with the International Brotherhood of Boilermakers in Canada.
+Richard MacIntosh is the Assistant International Director of Climate Change Policy Solutions for the M.O.R.E.
+Work Investment Fund of the International Brotherhood of Boilermakers.
 A 35-year member of the Boilermakers, MacIntosh worked in a variety of heavy industries such as pulp and paper, hydroelectric, oil refining and cement.
 He also served as a Boilermaker instructor at the British Columbia Institute of Technology for 16 years.
 He served in numerous other union leadership capacities, including president of Local 359 (Vancouver, British Columbia).

 Ian MacGregor is the Chairman and CEO of NW Refining Inc., a 50% partner in the North West Redwater Partnership, which is constructing a $25 billion bitumen refining complex in Alberta’s industrial heartland.
 The project will be the world’s first to incorporate CO2 capture and storage as an integral part of the design.
 This approach will allow the company to produce ultra-low sulfur diesel with one of the lowest carbon footprints of any petroleum-based fuel.
 MacGregor is also Chairman of Enhance Energy Inc., which is building the world’s largest carbon capture and storage system: the Alberta Carbon Trunk Line, which will capture, transport and utilize CO2 as a feedstock for enhanced oil recovery.
 More than 14 million tonnes of CO2 will be injected annually into old oil reservoirs.